3MFConsortium/spec_production/3MF Production Extension.md

 An object referred as an alternative MUST NOT in turn refer to any other object that has any alternative representation.

-The *modelresolution* specified in the \<alternative> element overrides the optionally specified in the referenced model.
+The *modelresolution* specified in the \<alternative> element overrides any modelresolution attribute that may be specified in the referenced object.

 # Part II.
 Appendices